zarpafantasma/corpus_rythmos/I- Scientific_Papers/002-en_US-Scale_Clock_Geometry.md

 - In dynamics, RTM exponents act as **local clock fields** for diffusions/PDEs, yielding similarity exponents $`z = m + \alpha`$ and **adiabatic** approximations when $`\alpha`$ drifts (Sec.
 6).

-- Statistically, **ODR/SIMEX/Theil–Sen** consistently recover local $`\alpha`$under EIV, and the **collapse statistic** is a specification test against curvature—even with noise (Sec.
+- Statistically, **ODR/SIMEX/Theil–Sen** consistently recover local $`\alpha`$under EIV, and the **collapse statistic** is a specification test against curvature, even with noise (Sec.
 7).

 - A **categorical** formulation packages invariance, gauges, and coarse-graining functorially (Sec.
 8).

 The program yields a compact principle: **structure lives in the slope**, clocks live in the gauge.
 Where bins are stable and collapse holds, RTM gives a falsifiable, transportable description of how **time stretches with scale**.
-Where collapse fails, RTM provides a **diagnostic**—curvature or regime mixing—not a fudge.
+Where collapse fails, RTM provides a **diagnostic**, curvature or regime mixing, not a fudge.
 The open problems above outline a path to deepen the theory (non-simply connected gauges, inverse problems, graphs, heavy tails) and to connect it with broader analysis and probability.

 *© 2026 Álvaro José Quiceno Rendón.
 This document is distributed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.*